AzimsTech/AzimsTech.github.io/_posts/2018-12-10--magisk-block-ads-with-adguard-dns.md

 AdGuard DNS Magisk Module
 ============================
-Thank to our friend a [XDA](https://forum.xda-developers.com/apps/magisk/module-adguarddns-ad-free-experience-t3848166), AdGuard DNS now can be enabled systemlessly in Android Devices with this Magisk Module available to download below.
+Thank to our friend at [XDA](https://forum.xda-developers.com/apps/magisk/module-adguarddns-ad-free-experience-t3848166), AdGuard DNS now can be enabled systemlessly in Android Devices with this Magisk Module available to download below.

 [Original XDA Thread](https://forum.xda-developers.com/apps/magisk/module-adguarddns-ad-free-experience-t3848166)